chinzhening/capstone-project/report/main.typ

     )
   ] <asian-option-control-variate-results>

-  As $K$ increases, the asian option becomes deep out-of-the-money, resulting in high relative error (R.E.) for the plain Monte Carlo estimator $hat(v)$.
+  As $K$ increases, the option becomes deep out-of-the-money, resulting in high relative error (R.E.) for the plain Monte Carlo estimator $hat(v)$.
 However, using the geometric average price call option as a control variate significantly reduces the variance of the estimator.
   For $K = 80$, $hat(v)$ fails to provide a meaningful estimate while $hat(v)_"CV"$ still produces a reasonable estimate with R.E. of $13.39%$.
 The high value of $hat(beta)^2$ indicates a strong correlation between the geometric and arithmetic average price call option payoffs, leading to effective variance reduction.

   ],
-  [*Straddle Option.* Again, we use the terminal stock price $S_T$ to serve as a control variate.
+  [*Straddle Option.* Under the risk-neutral measure, the mean of the terminal stock price $S_T$ is known analytically so we can use it as a control variate
+  $ Y = S_T ==> EE[Y] = S_0 e^(r T). $
   With the same parameters as in the antithetic sampling example, we simulate the straddle option and compare the plain Monte Carlo estimator with the control variate estimator in @straddle-option-results.

   #figure(
     caption: [Straddle Option with the linear control variate $Y = S_T$.],